hongtaowu67/engineering_note/README.md

 ```
 gcc -v
 ```
 If you are working with ROS Kinetic, you should use gcc 5.x (e.g., gcc 5.5) for building.
+For reference, see [here](https://answers.ros.org/question/327497/compiling-ros-on-raspberry-pi-4-with-buster-problem-with-libboost158/).

 ## OpenCV Installation on Linux
 1. Download the corresponding release zip file from the [official OpenCV website](https://opencv.org/releases/)